 Sometimes programs or drivers encounter errors that force them to stop

 When these errors happen, the programs and drivers simply cannot continue in that state and it is necessary for them to restart.
 However, operating systems are now better at dealing with these problems, whereas in the past, a graphics driver error could cause your whole operating system to freeze.
 On modern computers, the nice graphics will just disappear for a short while, before reappearing again.
 This is the graphics driver restarting itself.

 The software on your router or modem sometimes encounters problems which can lead to a lack of internet connectivity, or inability for devices to connect to it.
 Restarting it (by unplugging the power, waiting around 30 seconds, and plugging it back in) forces it to revert to it’s ordinary state.

-Modems and routers run software on them also, and these can encounter errors and glitches.
-Restarting will run this software again, as well as disconnect from the internet and establish a new connection.
+The software that they run on can encounter errors and glitches.
+Restarting will run it again, as well as disconnect from the internet and establish a new connection.
 Many electronic devices retain a bit of power after being unplugged.
 This is why you have to wait before plugging them back in.
 Waiting for 30 seconds to a minute allows this power to completely drain away, ensuring any connections are cut off.